Honor Magic 4 Pro Review

 - Incredibly fast wired and wireless charging

 The Magic 4 Pro’s rated battery capacity is 4500mAh, which is a little smaller than the 5000mAh you might ideally like to see on the specs sheet for a flagship handset of this calibre.
-However, I found that it punches above its weight in this regard – perhaps because of the aforementioned RAM management, and auto-adjusting resolution and refresh rate.
+It’s also worth noting that the newer Honor Magic 5 Pro boasts a larger 5100mAh battery in its place.
+However, I found that even with a small-ish battery, it punches above its weight in this regard – perhaps because of the aforementioned RAM management, and auto-adjusting resolution and refresh rate.

 What’s more, when you need to charge it back up again then it offers some of the most stunning fast-charging capabilities in the business.
 Not only does it pack 100W wired charging, which would be extremely impressive in itself, but it is also capable of charging at exactly that same rate even via wireless charging, when using a compatible charging stand or pad.